Kate Jackson (singer): Solo career

 After The Long Blondes split in October 2008, Jackson began working a solo record with former Suede guitarist Bernard Butler.
 Songs included are "Velvet Sofa From No.26", "16 Years" and "Dancing In My Bedroom".
 In March 2010, she published the track "Homeward Bound" on her Myspace page.

 Jackson was a guest singer on the Scottish band 1990s' Kickstrasse, on their Kicks album of March 2009.

 In 2011 she formed the eponymous Kate Jackson Group performing a small number of gigs including a homecoming of sorts to second home of Sheffield at the city's Plug venue.

 Later in 2011 double A side single "The Atlantic"/"Wonder Feeling" was released, initially on limited edition vinyl followed by iTunes download in January 2012.

 As of September 2015 Jackson also performs in two bands: The Wrong Moves and The Wilsons.

-In 2016, her debut album British Road Movies, a collaboration between Jackson and Butler, was released to positive reviews, holding a 76% approval rating on Metacritc.
+In 2016, her debut album British Road Movies, a collaboration between Jackson and Butler, was released to positive reviews, holding a 76% approval rating on Metacritic.

 Visual art career

 Jackson told NME in September 2015 that she had begun a career as a visual artist, explaining that art had been her "first choice of career" prior to the formation of The Long Blondes.
+She cites Andy Warhol, Jeffrey Smart and Paul Catherall as influences, and her work focuses mainly on motorways and transport infrastructure.